nguyentran0212/iegems-website/_draft/2022-09-28-review-shanling-up4.md

 ![UP4](/assets/images/Shanling-UP4/UP4_1.JPG)

 Product info page: [here](https://aoshida-audio.com/products/shanling-up4-2022).
-Noted that Yoshida-audio seemed to be the only place on the Internet with the updated unit description by the time I wrote this article.
+Noted that Aoshida-audio seemed to be the only place on the Internet with the updated unit description by the time I wrote this article.

 - DAC Chips: ES9219C x 2
 - Output ports: 3.5mm (single-ended), 2.5mm (balanced)